Pwd9000-ML/devcontainer-templates/src/github-actions-runner-devcontainer/README.md

 /home/vscode/actions-runner/run.sh
 ```

-The second script will start up with the **Codespace/Dev container** and bootstraps the **GitHub runner** when the Codespace starts.
+The startup script will start up with the **Codespace/Dev container** and bootstraps the **GitHub runner** when the Codespace starts.
 Notice that we need to provide the script with some parameters:

 ```bash
 GH_OWNER=$GH_OWNER